gitpod-io/gitpod-microsoft-aks-guide/README.md

 make install
 ```

 The whole process takes around twenty minutes.
-In the end, the following resources are created:
+In the end, the following resources are created.
+These are the Azure versions of the [components Gitpod requires](https://www.gitpod.io/docs/self-hosted/latest/required-components):

 - an AKS cluster running Kubernetes v1.21.
 - Azure load balancer.